cocos3d/cocos3d/README.md

    Cocos3D distribution folder to the Xcode Project Navigator panel.
 If you are using the Cocos2D static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
 When prompted for the target to add the source code to, select the `cocos2d` target.
-4. Add the newly linked cocos2d-chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder to the Xcode Project Navigator panel.
+4. Add the newly linked Cocos2D Chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder to the Xcode Project Navigator panel.
 If you are using the Cocos2D static library, you will drag the folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
 When prompted for the target to add the source code to, select